Charles IX of France: Armed peace

 The war was followed by four years of an uneasy "armed peace", during which time Catherine united the factions in the successful effort to recapture Le Havre from the English.
 After this victory, Charles declared his legal majority in August 1563, formally ending the regency.
 However, Catherine continued to play a principal role in politics, and often dominated her son.
 In March 1564, the King and his mother set out from Fontainebleau on a grand tour of France.
 Their tour spanned two years and brought them through Bar, Lyon, Salon-de-Provence (where they visited Nostradamus), Carcassonne, Toulouse (where the King and his younger brother Henry were confirmed), Bayonne, La Rochelle, and Moulins.
+At Bayonne, he met with his sister Elisabeth of Valois, and the duke of Alba for diplomatic talks.
 During this trip, Charles IX issued the Edict of Roussillon, which standardised 1 January as the first day of the year throughout France.

 Second and third war of religion

 War again broke out in 1567 after Charles added 6,000 Swiss mercenaries to his personal guards.
 Huguenots, fearing a Catholic attack was imminent, tried to abduct the king at Meaux, seized various cities, and massacred Catholics at Nîmes in an action known as the Michelade.
 The Battle of Saint-Denis resulted in a Huguenot defeat and the death of Anne de Montmorency, the royal commander-in-chief, and the short war ended in 1568 with the Peace of Longjumeau.
 The privileges granted to Protestants were widely opposed, however, leading to their cancellation and the resumption of war.
 The Dutch Republic, England and Navarre intervened on the Protestant side, while Spain, Tuscany and Pope Pius V supported the Catholics.
 Finally, the royal debt and the King's desire to seek a peaceful solution led to yet another truce, the Peace of Saint-Germain-en-Laye in August 1570, which again granted concessions to the Huguenots.